-This will involve a collaborative effort to increase the education, awareness, and understanding of energy management within the municipality.
 This vision can be achieved through the integration of energy efficient facility infrastructure, operational efficiencies, and building the foundation for a culture of energy awareness and knowledge within the municipality.
-Introduction of innovation, optimization and efficiency in all aspects of operational decision-making will assist in achieving the vision.
+Introduction of innovation, optimization, and efficiency in all aspects of operational decision-making will assist in achieving the vision.